jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.0 (2023/04/22) =
+* Add: You can choose a different model for the AI Tools (Magic Wand, AI Copilot and Suggestions).
+It uses to be only Turbo, but you can now pick another one like GPT-4.
+Look in Settings > Admin Tools.
+* Fix: Timeout for Images Generator was too short.
+* Fix: Copy issue when typewriter was enabled.
+* Update: Optimized the API behind the API Wand and AI Copilot.
+* Update: Pinecone servers.
+* Update: Improved the errors handling in Content Generator, Playground and Images Generator.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.5.9 (2023/04/21) =
 * Update: Errors are handled better.
 * Fix: Fullwidth for non-popup chatbot.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.5.8 (2023/04/20) =
 * Fix: There were issues with the Audio Transcription.
 * Fix: Unhandled role (which was a system role when an error is thrown).
 * Fix: Pinecone servers could not been seen easily.
 * Add: Possibility to disable local memory.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.5.6 (2023/04/19) =
 * Add: Typewriter effect for the chatbot v2, should play well with the syntax coloring and everything else.